SeriousOldMan/Simulator-Controller/README.md

 21. [Updating your configuration to 5.3](https://youtu.be/f4HuUjSW-3k) - This video shows you how to update your configuration to use the new capabilities of "Simulator Setup", which simplify many configuration tasks significantly.

+22. [Your personal Driving Coach](https://youtu.be/LBtLk_md1IE) - Demonstrates a general interaction with Aiden, the Virtual Driving Coach.

 This list will be extended from time to time to cover new functionalities.

 ### Discord Community